scnetter/scnetter/README.md

 -->
 ## Kelly Netterville

 My experience has covered multiple roles from Cloud Security manager for a VoIP Service Provider to System Test and Network Engineer/Architect.
+I'm currently working as a SOC Analyst.

 I've always had a passion for software development and have even worked in a few development roles over the years.
-I'm currently learning AI Engineering.
+I've started to dig back into Ruby and Rails.
+I'm giving myself a year to get more proficient and build some of my own apps and ideas.
+The goal - longer-term - is to move into a remote development role where I can help support and build apps using Rails.